iqtree/cmaple/CMapleLib.md

 <br>
-# How to cite CMaple?
+# How to cite CMAPLE?

-CMaple manuscript...
+To be updated...